dotlang/language/Enhancements.md

 N - With the receiver notation there will always be a confusion about difference between these:
 `int (MyClass this).func(int x) ...`
 `int func(MyClass this, int x)...` are they the same? if they are, which one is better?
-How should I decide which one to use? -> confusion != simplicity if they are different, what is the difference. they seem similar and we expect them to be the same -> law of least surprise.
+How should I decide which one to use?-> confusion != simplicity if they are different, what is the difference. they seem similar and we expect them to be the same -> law of least surprise.
 If they are different: suppose that we have a function to send a message. what should be the prefix structure? the message structure? the recipient? the sender? which one should be put first? everyone can have it's own idea and each setting will result in a different code.